SophieAu/imperial-splendour-site/data/content/posts/2020-07-01-july-20-developers-blog.md

 As the West India Regiment was already in the June blog let's start with the British units!

-The first units are the Black light infantry in 2 variants: Loyal Black Rangers, recruitable in the orginally British colonies and Black Chasseurs, recruitable in the other colonies.
+The first units are the Black light infantry in 2 variants: Loyal Black Rangers, recruitable in the original British colonies and Black Chasseurs, recruitable in the other colonies.
 Both units have a bonus in fighting in the West Indies:

 #### <center>Loyal Black Rangers: